Home Compare GDDY vs IBM

 GoDaddy vs International Business Machines: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with GoDaddy carrying a narrow edge on growth.
+The structural profiles are close, with GoDaddy carrying a narrow edge on profitability.
 International Business Machines still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity